Ceelog/phpdoc-en/src/arrayaccess/offsetget.md

 > **Note**:
 >
-> Starting with PHP 5.3.4, the prototype checks were relaxed and it's
+> It's possible for implementations of this method to return by
-> possible for implementations of this method to return by reference.
+> reference.
+This makes indirect modifications to the overloaded array
-> This makes indirect modifications to the overloaded array dimensions
+> dimensions of <span class="classname">ArrayAccess</span> objects
-> of <span class="classname">ArrayAccess</span> objects possible.
+> possible.
 >
 > A direct modification is one that replaces completely the value of the
 > array dimension, as in *$obj\[6\] = 7*.
 An indirect modification, on